Nuremberg U-Bahn: Extensions to the Landkreis Fürth

 When the results of the study were presented on 23 September 2013, however, the conclusion was that the chances of a benefit-cost indicator of at least +1.0 were small.

 In 2013, the plans for the extension to Stein were shelved by the traffic committee of the Fürth rural district council. there was criticism because the profitability study examined only the new section from Stein to Röthenbach, not up to Plärrer in Nuremberg.

 Current political planning includes only one additional station, "Schloss Stein " (Stein Castle).

 In the press conference held on 23 March 2010 it was announced that there would be no extension of the U3 to Oberasbach.
 According to the report, neither of the two alternatives (a tunnel under the Rothenburger Straße to Oberasbach Süd with a cost-benefit factor of 0.44 or an above-ground route following the old Bibertbahn railway to Oberasbach Nord with a negative cost-benefit factor of −0.04) achieved the legally required 1.0.

 Rolling stock

 The Nuremberg U-Bahn currently uses four classes of trains.
-Its DT1 vehicles are largely the same design as the A cars found on the Munich U-Bahn, and both transport companies once lent each other trainsets as reserve rolling stock for major events (such as the Munich Olympics) at the time when both systems were quite new.
+Its former DT1 vehicles are largely the same design as the A cars found on the Munich U-Bahn, and both transport companies once lent each other trainsets as reserve rolling stock for major events (such as the Munich Olympics) at the time when both systems were quite new.
 Such swaps are now no longer possible, as the rolling stock on each system have developed in ways that would require modification for use on the other system.
 The newer Nuremberg trains (the DT3, for example) are incompatible with the Munich system.
+While A cars are still in use in Munich, the DT1 was withdrawn from service in Nuremberg in 2023.
+Two units (forming one train) are to be preserved as heritage vehicles.
+The DT2 which was last used during the 50 year anniversary celebrations of the network in 2022 is to be scrapped entirely due to lack of space to store any preserved units.
+Especially the DT1 was sometimes called "Pegnitzpfeil" by local media reports.
+The Pegnitz is a river that runs through Nuremberg, while "Pfeil" is the German word for "arrow".